-The internet is littered with countless online reputation management services that range from dirt cheap to severely overpriced, and this trend is becoming more prominent than ever in 2018.
+The internet is littered with countless online reputation management services that range from dirt cheap to severely overpriced, and this trend has become more prominent than ever in 2019.

 Whether you’re an individual or a business owner, trying to find a good deal for online reputation management can leave your head spinning.